peoplesconstitution/phoenix-constitution/constitution/article-01-rights-and-responsibilities.md

 ## Section 2: Responsibilities of Citizenship

-Citizens of the Democratic Cooperative Republic shall be expected to uphold and embody the following responsibilities:
+Citizens shall be expected to uphold and embody the following responsibilities:

 - **2.1 Civic Participation**
   Citizens shall vote, deliberate, and engage in civic life with informed intent and good faith.